uvaai/ml1/10 week1/60 ELIZA/elective/submit.md

 comment out a chat by adding a `#` before, so the chatbot won't run.
 See the section *Quitting the program* for more details.

-## Completing your solution
+## Passing the assignment

+The code in all cells must run without errors, including the initial imports.
-Write the answers to the open questions directly in each of the *Markdown* cells.
+Answers to the open questions must be included in the provided *Markdown* cells.

-Make sure any code you write has clear variable names and comments where needed.
+If you have any trouble starting the notebook, importing the modules, or other issues with running the assignment, you can come to one of the practical sessions for assistance.